joseph-higaki/joseph-higaki/README.md

-# I love making useful things out of information technology.
+# I love making useful things out of information technology

 I have a software engineering background, worked as a programmer for a few years and then went on to lead software development teams for a living.
 More details, [here](https://www.linkedin.com/in/josephhigaki/)